Pasta de Conchos mine disaster: Rescue efforts

-By February 21, 2006 Grupo México search teams and relatives of the trapped miners were beginning to lose hope.
-Each miner was allotted an oxygen pack, but the pack only guaranteed the miners six hours of oxygen.
+By February 21, 2006, Grupo México search teams and relatives of the trapped miners were beginning to lose hope.
+Each miner was allotted an oxygen pack, but the pack guaranteed the miners only six hours of oxygen.
 The Governor of Coahuila, Humberto Moreira Valdés, told the Televisa television network that the mine's ventilation service, which uses fans to import oxygen and export dangerous gases, was still in operation.
 However, the February 21 edition of The Miami Herald remarked, "Even so, they could not be certain the precious oxygen was arriving to where the miners were trapped."
-Rescue crews managed to get through a wall of debris before encountering another 1800 ft wall inside the tunnel, where it was believed at least two conveyor belt operators may have been trapped just behind.
+Rescue crews managed to get through a wall of debris before encountering another 1800 ft wall inside the tunnel, where it was believed that at least two conveyor belt operators may have been trapped just behind.
 Most of the other trapped miners were believed to be between 1 and 3 miles from the entrance of the mine.

 It was reported that mine workers had gone on strike against Grupo México at least 14 times, "not only for salary increases… but because of its constant refusal to review security and health measures."
-Grupo México said that they, in conjunction with the mining union, signed a certificate on February 7, 2006 declaring the mine safe.
+Grupo México said that they, in conjunction with the mining union, signed a certificate on February 7, 2006, declaring the mine safe.